Schools & Enrichment

 • Confirm volunteer hours (if applicable)

-• Verify home address registration
+• Verify your home address registration

 Registration year (June-August):